 Photo via Klem@s

-Oslo Principles on Global Climate Change Obligations are now complemented by Climate Principles for Enterprises.
+The Oslo Principles on Global Climate Change Obligations have been complemented by the Climate Principles for Enterprises (Eleven International Publishing 2020).